-The financial statements of the year 2020 were approved by the Board of Directors on June 18, 2021.
-The shareholders will ratify the approval of the financial statements at the annual general meeting.
+The financial statements of the year 2022 were approved by the Board of Directors on May 31, 2022.

 2. Summary of significant accounting policies

 2.1.
 Basis of presentation

 These financial statements of the Company have been prepared in accordance with the International Financial Reporting Standards as adopted by the European Union, ("IFRS"), on an unconsolidated basis, and with the applicable Luxembourg legal and regulatory requirements.